griptape-ai/griptape-sample-structures/README.md

 To get started with hosting and running a sample on Griptape Cloud, you will first need to [create Griptape Cloud account](https://auth.cloud.griptape.ai/u/login).

-Once logged in, you can connect your GitHub account and [create a structure from a repo](https://cloud.griptape.ai/structures) in Griptape Cloud.
-You can also click the "Deploy to Griptape Cloud" in each of the sub folders in this repo to get started in 2-clicks with a sample.
+Once logged in, you can [create a structure from a sample](https://cloud.griptape.ai/structures/create) in Griptape Cloud.
+You can also click the "Deploy to Griptape Cloud" in each of the sub folders in this repo to get started in 2-clicks with a specific sample.

 ## Table of Contents